Continuous positive airway pressure: Compliance

 A large portion of people do not adhere to the recommended method of CPAP therapy, with more than 50% of people discontinuing use in the first year.
-A significant change in behaviour is required in order to commit to long-term use of CPAP therapy and this can be difficult for many people.
+A significant change in behavior is required in order to commit to long-term use of CPAP therapy and this can be difficult for many people, since CPAP equipment should be used consistently for all sleep (including naps and overnight trips away from home) and needs to be regularly maintained and replaced over time.
 In addition, people with moderate to severe obstructive sleep apnea have a higher risk of concomitant symptoms such as anxiety and depression, which can make it more difficult to change their sleep habits and to use CPAP on a regular basis.
 Educational and supportive approaches have been shown to help motivate people who need CPAP therapy to use their devices more often.

 History

+CPAP was developed by Dr. George Gregory and colleagues in the neonatal intensive care unit at the University of California, San Francisco.

-Colin Sullivan, an Australian physician and professor, invented CPAP in 1980 at Royal Prince Alfred Hospital in Sydney.
+Dr. Colin Sullivan, an Australian physician and professor, invented a machine in 1980 applying CPAP for use on adult patients with sleep apnoea at Royal Prince Alfred Hospital in Sydney.
+Gerald McGinnis, founder of Respironics, began selling one of the first commercially available CPAP machines for adults with sleep apnea in 1985.